Jonathan1793/html-to-react/README.md

 - [x] Pass all linting checks
 - [x] Format code with prettier
 - [?]
 State should not be duplicated
-- [x] Variables should be named logicially
+- [x] Variables should be named logically
-- [x] No unneccessary console logs
+- [x] No unnecessary console logs
 - [x] No commented out blocks of code (Code comments are fine)

 ### Specific Requirements